Construction and application of provable positive and exact cubature formulas: Provable Positive and Exact Least Squares Cubature Formulas

 \begin{remark} Note that we only utilize Gram--Schmidt orthonormalization for theoretical purposes.
-In our implementation, the LS solution $\mathbf{w}^{\mathrm{LS}}$ is computed using the Matlab function \emph{lsqminnorm}.
-This function uses a pivoted QR decomposition of $A = \Phi R^{1/2}$; see \cite{trefethen1997numerical,golub2012matrix,horn2012matrix,strang2019linear}.
+In our implementation, the LS solution $\mathbf{w}^{\mathrm{LS}}$ is computed using the Matlab function \emph{lsqminnorm}, which uses a pivoted QR decomposition of $A = \Phi R^{1/2}$; see \cite{trefethen1997numerical,golub2012matrix}.
 The cost for this is $\mathcal{O}(N K^2)$.
-While we have not tested this in our implementation, it should still be noted that alternatively iterative solvers, such as the preconditioned conjugate gradient (PCG), might be used to reduce the costs to $\mathcal{O}(N K)$.
-That said, such methods usually rely on sparsity to be efficient and can be more prone to numerical inaccuracies. \end{remark}
+While we have not tested this in our implementation, it should still be noted that also iterative solvers, such as the preconditioned conjugate gradient (PCG) method, might be used to reduce the costs to $\mathcal{O}(N K)$.
+However, such methods usually rely on sparsity to be efficient and can be more prone to numerical inaccuracies. \end{remark}